james-york/starter-hugo-online-course/content/authors/Jonathan deHaan/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Jonathan deHaan

+# Username (this should match the folder name)
+authors:
+  - Jonathan deHaan

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Python Instructor
+role: Pedagogy expert

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: University of Shizuoka
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm interested in the transformational power of games and play.

 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Pedagogy of Multiliteracies
+  - Metal Gear Solid

 education:
   courses: